 Interview: Cloud evolution means on-prem data centre here to stay

-The future of data centres and how they will look and behave is a hotly contested topic.
+The future of data centers and how they will look and behave is a hotly contested topic.

-The on-premises data centre, once famously said to be ‘dead’ in a popular Gartner article from David Cappuccio, has proved to be steadfast after digging its nails in with hybrid cloud solutions.
+The on-premises data center, once famously said to be ‘dead' in a popular Gartner article from David Cappuccio, has proved to be steadfast after digging its nails in with hybrid cloud solutions.

 To get a better idea of the situation, we spoke with James Leavers, chief technology officer at Cloudhelix, a specialist in high-performance cloud hosting, managed services and expert support.